karansingh-in/Yupdate-all/README.md

 # Yupdate-all v3 🚀
+> It's just a tool i built for myself, thought others can benifit from it too.
 > A lightweight Windows `.exe` CLI-based utility designed to simplify everyday tasks with speed and automation.
 No setup hassle — just download, run, and get productive.